dfelinto/blender-manual/manual/modeling/modifiers/nodes/input/object_info.rst

 Object Info
 ***********

-The *Object Info* node gets information from objects.

 .. figure:: /images/modeling_modifiers_nodes_object-info.png
+   :align: right

    Object Info Node.

+The *Object Info* node gets information from objects.
 This can be useful to bring an external object to control parameters in the geometry node tree, either directly by using its geometry, or via its transformation parameters.